“The customer experience is the next competitive battleground”. ~ Jerry Gregoire

 Customer experience is the “sum-totality of how customers engage with your company and brand, not just in a snapshot in time, but throughout the entire arc of being a customer.”
 (See Harvard Business Review article: https://hbr.org/2010/10/understanding-customer-experie) In other words, this is the overall interaction and feeling you take away after dealing with a company and/or its brand.

-Back in Boston I worked in a Customer Experience research team (https://www.forrester.com/Customer-Experience).
+Back in Boston I worked at a company called Forrester Research, specifically in the Customer Experience Research Team.
 My work there consisted of working with a team of analysts to evaluate the experience that companies were providing to customers through the web, automated phone systems (IVR), email and the integrated experience across different contact channels.
 The team produced many research reports benchmarking the experience companies were providing in various sectors and showcasing best practices.
 This job sparked my interest in customer experience as I realized the importance (branding and reputation – loyalty – increased sales) of not just getting this right, but exceeding expectations.
-And companies realized that providing a great experience lead to increased ROI. (http://blogs.forrester.com/category/customer_experience_roi)

 Then I moved to Spain.